 Local Phone Service Competition

-Since the Vermont Public Service Board (Board or PSB) opened up Vermont for local telephone service competition, a large number of competitive local exchange carriers (CLECs) have applied for and received authorization to provide service.
-At this time, CLEC service is available only within the territory currently served by FairPoint Communications within Verizon's former service territory.
-A Complete List of Licensed Providers is posted on the Board's website.
+Since the Vermont Public Utility Commission (Commission or PUC) opened up Vermont for local telephone service competition, a large number of competitive local exchange carriers (CLECs) have applied for and received authorization to provide service.
+At this time, CLEC service is available only within the territory currently served by Consolidated Communications within FairPoint/Verizon's former service territory.
 However, not all licensed providers are offering service within Vermont.
-Please check with the Consumer Affairs & Public Information (CAPI) Division for a list of CLECs that we're aware of that provide service in Vermont.
-The list is not all-inclusive and CAPI updates the list as more carriers come to our attention.
+A list of CLECs that we are aware of that provide service in Vermont is available for consumers.
+The list is not all inclusive and CAPI updates the list as more carriers come to our attention.
 Before signing up for service, consumers should thoroughly discuss all rates and terms with the company.

-Many consumers receive unwanted telemarketing calls.
+Many consumers receive unwanted telemarketing and robocalls.
 There are some things you can do to protect yourself against such calls.
 First, register with the National Do Not Call (DNC) Registry, which is managed by the Federal Trade Commission (FTC).
 The DNC Registry is where you can register your landline and/or cell phone number to limit the types and number of calls you receive.
 Telemarketers covered by the DNC rules have up to 31 days from the date you register to stop calling.
-You can register by calling 1-888-382-1222 from the phone number you wish to register, or by Registering Online.
+You can register by calling 1-888-382-1222 from the phone number you wish to register, or by registering your phone number online.
 If you continue to receive calls from telemarketers 31 days after registering, or you are getting robocalls (regardless of whether you registered), you can file a complaint with the FTC online or at 1-888-382-1222.

 Local Number Portability

-Board rules do not cover wireless services.
-If a consumer has not been able to resolve a complaint directly with his or her wireless provider, and if CAPI has not been able to reach an informal resolution favorable to the consumer, he or she can can File a Complaint with the Federal Communications Commission (FCC).
+Public Utility Commission rules do not cover cellular or wireless phone services.
+If a consumer has not been able to resolve a complaint directly with his or her cellular provider, and if CAPI has not been able to reach an informal resolution favorable to the consumer, he or she can can file a complaint with the Federal Communications Commission (FCC).

 Voice over Internet Protocol (VoIP)

-Voice-over Internet Protocol (VoIP) is a technology that allows telephone calls to be transmitted over an Internet connection.
-Many services employ VoIP technology to allow consumers to make make telephone calls using a broadband Internet connection instead of a regular (or analog) phone line.
-As is the case with wireless carriers and cable modem service, VoIP services are not regulated by the Board.
-However, if you are having a problem with a VoIP service provider that you cannot resolve with the company on your own, you can contact Consumer Affairs & Public Information (CAPI) Division for assistance at an informal level.
-If CAPI is not able to help, you can File a Complaint with the FCC.
+Voice over Internet Protocol (VoIP) is a technology that allows telephone calls to be transmitted over an Internet connection.
+Many services employ VoIP technology to allow consumers to make telephone calls using a broadband Internet connection instead of a regular (analog) phone line.
+The extent of the jurisdiction of the Vermont Public Utility Commission over services that employ VoIP technology is not settled.
+If you are having a problem with a VoIP service provider that you cannot resolve with the company on your own, you can contact the Consumer Affairs & Public Information (CAPI) Division for assistance at an informal level.
+If CAPI is not able to help, you can file a complaint with the FCC.

-Broadband services such as DSL, cable modem, dial-up internet, wireless and satellite have been deregulated at the federal level by the FCC.
-What this means for consumers is that the state of Vermont cannot compel any company to offer broadband services, nor can the Board or the PSD regulate how these services are offered or what companies charge for them.
-The Telecommunications and Connectivity Division can assist consumers in finding out what broadband options are available in their area.
+Broadband services such as fiber optic, DSL, cable modem, dial-up internet, wireless and satellite have been deregulated at the federal level by the FCC.
+What this means for consumers is that the state of Vermont cannot compel any company to offer broadband services, nor can the Vermont Public Utility Commission or the Department regulate how these services are offered or what companies charge for them.
+The Consumer Affairs and Public Information Division can assist consumers in finding out what broadband options are available in their area.